shiva-pivotal/tap-bounty-challenge/tap-install.md

 # Tanzu Application Platform - Install

+This is a quickstart quick for TAP on AKS.
+Call it the "No Nonsense Guide to get up and Running with a TAP Cluster on AKS".
+It assumes prior knowledge of TAP.
+Where additional overview information is needed, please refer to the installation docs.
+This is to quickly get a cluster and establish a repeatable pattern.

 ## Prerequisites
 Before deploying VMware Tanzu Application Platform, ensure that the following are set up.